Mayor of Mexico's largest port city arrested over possible crime links

-MEXICO CITY, April 28 (Reuters) - Prosecutors are holding the mayor of one of Mexico’s main port cities for questioning over allegations he took part in kidnapping and extortion, the latest step in a government crackdown on organized crime in the western region.
+MEXICO CITY (Reuters) - Prosecutors are holding the mayor of one of Mexico’s main port cities for questioning over allegations he took part in kidnapping and extortion, the latest step in a government crackdown on organized crime in the western region.

 Arquimides Oseguera, mayor of the Pacific port of Lazaro Cardenas in the state of Michoacan, was detained early on Monday, the government said in a statement as it began to register and disarm vigilante groups that have worked with authorities to restore order.
 The statement said Oseguera was also to be questioned about suspected ties to the local boss of organized crime in the city.